mdBook Installation Guide

 For Cargo Installation (Recommended):

-- Rust and Cargo: You need Rust 1.70 or later installed on your system
+- Rust and Cargo: You need Rust 1.65+ installed on your system (see mdBook documentation for current requirements)

 - Install Rust from rustup.rs